ASPIDONTUS TAENIATUS - (QUOY & GAIMARD, 1834)

 Labroides dimidiatus (Valenciennes, 1839) - Reported from New Caledonia - Link to the species (here).

-Plagiotremus goslinei (Strasburg, 1956) - Hawaiian Islands endemic.
+Plagiotremus goslinei (Strasburg, 1956) - Reported from Hawaiian Islands (endemic).

 Plagiotremus rhinorhynchos (Bleeker, 1852) - Reported from New Caledonia - Link to the species (here).